rafalab/smallcount/README.md

 ## R package with Methods for Small Counts Stored in a Sparse Matrix

-You can instlal like this:
+You can install like this:

 ```
 devtools::install_github("rafalab/smallcount")